-The second part of the programme, which again takes up 1/5 of the total duration of the programme, covers Specialty Didactics and deals with the syllabus of the specialty, special teaching techniques, lesson design and preparation and student and subject evaluation.
+The fourth component of the programme, specialty didactics, deals with the syllabus of the specialty, special teaching techniques, lesson design and preparation and student and subject evaluation.
 Trainees are grouped according to their specialty and follow the programme designed for their specialty.